Animal Boxing: Development and release

 Lead designer Jose M. Iñiguez, who avidly enjoyed boxing along with other martial arts, conceived Animal Boxing as a mix between thrilling martial arts sports action and comical cartoon characters.
 His development team was put under tight time and technical constraints in developing the game.
 They only had three-quarters of a year to complete it, which did not permit them to add significant enhancements to the gameplay experience, such as a combo system and more fleshed-out personalities for the various animal opponents.
 Memory constraints also made some of them difficult to design, such as an early model of a crocodile opponent taking up too much memory to the point where it crashed the DS.

 Destineer published a physical release of the game in 2008 exclusively in North America and Gammick Entertainment released a digital version of the game on DSiWare in 2011 in North America and Europe.

 Reception

 Upon release, Animal Boxing received scant reviews, with none of them being positive.
 Only two major reviews were submitted for each format.
 The physical release received a mediocre, lukewarm review from IGN, who praised the graphics and controls, while criticizing the gameplay, namely the lack of significant opponent diversity.
 IGN scored the physical release a 5.6 out of 10.

-The digital release on DSiWare received more negative reviews, with Nintendo Life and Games Master UK directing criticism towards the game's artificial intelligence.
+The digital release on DSiWare received more negative reviews, with Nintendo Life and Games Master UK directing criticism towards the game's AI.
 The former also contended that its overall quality was not on par with its sold price of 800 points.
 Both reviewers gave this format a score of 40%.

 Carlos Campaña, the game's lead programmer, admitted that the game's rushed development indeed hampered the game's quality and made the fighting too repetitive.